YOUR STORY DESERVES TO BE TOLD. WE HELP YOU TELL IT PROFESSIONALLY

 Lena Galloway Presenting her story

-- April - August: Writing & Craft you'll learn from instructors with decades of professional storytelling experience.
-Together, you'll master the skills that transform a memory into a powerful narrative: how to structure your story for maximum impact, research methods to verify and deepen your account, and revision techniques that bring clarity and power to every sentence.
+- April - August, Writing & Craft you'll learn from instructors with decades of professional storytelling experience.
+Together, you will master the skills that transform a memory into a powerful narrative and learn: how to structure your story for maximum impact, research methods to verify and deepen your account, and revision techniques that bring clarity and power to every sentence.

-- September: Journal Production your finished story becomes part of a full-color professional journal—a real publication with your name in it, ready to share with family, friends, and community.
+- September, Journal Production your finished story becomes part of a full-color professional journal, a real publication with your name in it, ready to share in an authors graduation book signing with family, friends, and community.
+By September, you will have done something most writers never do: finished, polished, and published in a professional journal placed in the national historic archive.
+Your voice will be part of the permanent record.

-For three decades, I've taught storytelling—first to non-profit leaders and college students in Boston, now to women of color in New Bedford.
-In both cities, I've worked with Vietnamese, African-American, Japanese-American, Cape Verdean, Latino, and other multicultural people carrying stories about cultural identity, family heritage, and lived experience.
+Paula Robinson Deare, is a three time MIT alumna, media literacy strategist, mixed media artist, publisher, speaker, coach and author of Power of Voice: Honoring Yourself in Times of Erasure.
+For three decades she has taught storytelling: first to nonprofit leaders and college students in Boston, now to women of color on the New England South Coast and online.
+She has worked with Vietnamese, African-American, Japanese-American, Cape Verdean, Latino and other multicultural communities: helping them to carry on their stories about cultual identity, family heritage, and lived experience.

 © EWORKSTYLE INSTITUTE, EST 1995, ALL RIGHTS RESERVED